 12 pages, saddle-stitch binding, risograph, 7 x 2 inches

 Wendr is a spell, cast on me by a stick I saw on the ground c.
 2017.
-Years later, I still thought about it.
+Years later, I was still thinking about it.
 Ruminating on magical wands, the book changes in orientation and reading direction so that reading it is akin to the pull and push of energy that characterizes magic.

 Meanwhile, a witch wanders, wandless...